This post contains affiliate links. Please see our disclosure policy.

 Instructions

-• Add all purpose flour, baking powder, cornstarch and salt to a mixing bowl and whisk together until well combined.
+• Start by adding the all-purpose flour, baking powder, cornstarch and salt to a large bowl and whisk together until well combined.
 Set this aside.

-• Add the egg, vanilla extract and sourdough starter to the butter and sugar mixture and beat on medium speed until well combined.
+• Now, to the bowl of a stand mixer, add the butter and sugar and whisk until they are light and creamy.
+Add the egg, vanilla extract and sourdough starter to the butter mixture and whisk on medium speed until well combined.

-• Now, add the wet mixture to the dry ingredient mixture and combine into a soft dough (use low speed on hand mixer or stand mixer or wooden spoon).
-Don't over mix the dough, it needs to just come together.
+• I recommend swapping to the paddle attachment before adding the wet ingredients mixture to the dry ingredients and combining into a soft dough.
+Don’t over mix the dough, it needs to just come together.

 • Place the mixture into your baking pan, lightly pressing down to ensure it is smoothed out to the edges.